ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 One business day is the maximum time it should take to respond to a code review request (i.e., the first thing the next morning).

-Following these guidelines means that a typical PR should get multiple rounds of review (if needed) within a single day.
+Following these guidelines means that a typical code change request should get multiple rounds of review (if needed) within a single day.

 📢 If we are in the middle of a focused task, such as writing code, we shouldn’t interrupt ourselves to do a code review.
-Instead, we should wait for a breakpoint in our work to respond to PR.
+Instead, we should wait for a breakpoint in our work to respond to code change request.

 #### Fast responses

 When we talk about fast code reviews, we are mainly talking about the response time.
-We should take time when reviewing the actual PR.
+We should take time when reviewing the actual code change request.
 We need to fully understand the code.
 Ideally, the whole process should be fast.
-Remember, the PR doesn’t have to be perfect!
+Remember, the code change doesn’t have to be perfect!

 📢 If we are too busy to do a full review, we can still send a quick response that lets the developer know when we will get to it.
 Or we can suggest another reviewer!
-We should delegate, and don’t allow PR to sour for days.
+We should delegate, and don’t allow the code cahnge request to sour for days.

-#### Large PRs
+#### Large code change requests

-Are unacceptable and reviewers have the right to break the fast PR rule.
-Usually the way-to-go is to ask the author to split the PR into smaller PRs (all branches should be branched from single/main branch for that feature).
-This way, all PRs can be reviewed in a single day and when they're merged, the feature is complete and large PR is more-or-less already reviewed, so we only need to do a simple final check.
+Are unacceptable and reviewers have the right to break the fast code review rule.
+Usually the way-to-go is to ask the author to split the code change into smaller requests (all branches should be branched from single/main branch for that feature).
+This way, all requests can be reviewed in a single day and when they're merged, the feature is complete and large code change is more-or-less already reviewed, so we only need to do a simple final check.

 ### How to write code review comments